 - Integrate with Existing Systems: Ensure seamless integration of the CRM with other essential business tools, such as email, calendar, and marketing automation platforms.

-Potential Pitfalls and How to Avoid Them
+Potential Pitfalls and How to Avoid Them Resistance to Change

 - Pitfall: Some employees may resist adopting the new CRM system due to fear of change or reliance on existing manual processes.